NilFoundation/zkLLVM/gitbook-docs/tutorials/01-hashes.md

 We use namespace `nil::crypto3::hashes` to avoid writing `nil::crypto3::hashes::sha2<256>` every time we want to use `sha2-256` hash function.
 Instead we can just write `sha2<256>`.

 It's recomended to use fixed-size containers, since they reduce the number of constraints in the resulting circuit.
 In this example we use `std::array` with 64 elements.
-We are constanly working on optimizing circuit-friendly `std` algorithms, so other containers will be available as well soon.
+We are constanly working on optimizing `std` algorithms implementations for circuit form, so other containers will be available as well soon.

 Let's hash elements of the array one by one and return the result.